marcogbarcellos/bittrex-coins-lookup/README.md

 You'll need to set the api key and secret as environment variable.
 To know how to generate API keys, take a look on the [documentation](https://bittrex.com/home/api).

-BE AWARE: To use this API you just need the API keys to have `READ` permissions, It's `NOT` recommended give the api keys Sell/Trade permission(at least not using this project).
+BE AWARE: To use this API you just need the API keys to have `READ` permissions, It's `NOT` recommended giving the api keys Sell/Trade permission(at least not using this project).

 By default, the script looks the market "USDT-BTC".